runtimeverification/algorand-verification/README.md

 # Algorand verification

-Formalization and verification of the [Algorand](https://www.algorand.com) consensus protocol using the [Coq](https://coq.inria.fr) proof assistant.
+A formalization of the [Algorand](https://www.algorand.com) consensus protocol using the [Coq](https://coq.inria.fr) proof assistant.
 The project provides an abstract definition of the protocol as a transition system, and a complete formal proof of _safety_ for the transition system.

-A statement of _liveness_ for the transition system is also provided, but the proof of liveness is currently *incomplete*.
+A statement of _liveness_ for the transition system is also provided, but the proof of liveness is currently **incomplete**.

 Requirements
 ------------